 At NDSCS in Wahpeton, a campus nurse is available during business hours (Fall & Spring hours: M-Th 10:00 a.m. – 3:00 p.m); Referrals are offered when needed.
 Confidential services as well as additional community resources can be found at www.ndscs.edu/student-health.

 At NDSCS-Fargo, we have a list of referrals to provide the medical assistance students need.

 Personal Counseling Services

-A licensed professional clinical counselor who is also a national certified counselor, a member of the American Counseling Association and a member of the American College Counseling Association is on staff.
+A Licensed Clinical Social Worker is on staff.
 Appointments are strongly encouraged to ensure availability.
 These services are provided at NDSCS in Wahpeton with referrals to NDSU Community Counseling for student at NDSCS-Fargo.

 Yes.
 Events occur almost weekly at NDSCS in Wahpeton, including both educational and entertaining events for students to attend.
 Some events are scheduled during the evenings, some during the lunch hour and others throughout the day.
 There are even a few campus events that are open to the public while others are strictly for NDSCS students.

 Encourage your student to get involved, try something new and go beyond his/her comfort zone by attending events, participating in athletics, and/or joining a club or organization.
 Ideally, we hope students are able to achieve a balance between schoolwork and social activities.